Philipp Plein

-Philipp Patrick Hannes Plein (born 16 February 1978) is a German fashion designer, and the founder of the Philipp Plein International Group, which includes the Philipp Plein, Plein Sport, and Billionaire brands.
+Philipp Patrick Hannes Plein (born 16 February 1978) is a German fashion designer, entrepreneur, and the founder of the Philipp Plein International Group, which includes the Philipp Plein, Plein Sport, and Billionaire brands.

+He is the founder and CEO of the Plein Group and of Plein Holding headquartered in Lugano, Switzerland, which specializes in the creation, manufacture and distribution of luxury goods.
+He is also the head designer of the brands Philipp Plein, Billionaire, Plein Sport and Plein Golf.

+Plein has an estimated net worth of Euro 800 million as of May 2023, according to Forbes magazine.

+Plein has been consistently listed as one of the 300 richest individuals in Switzerland in the annual reports published by Bilanz.

+In 1998, Plein registered the trademark Philipp Plein and founded his enterprise specializing in luxury goods.

+Early life

+Philipp Patrick Hannes Plein was born on 16 February 1978 in Munich, Bavaria Germany.

+His mother Hanne Plein–Dieth is a housewife, and his father Gunter Plein was a doctor.
+Gunter Plein had an alcohol addiction and left the family.
+Hanne Plein-Dieth filed for divorce when Philipp was three years old.
+After his parents divorced, his mother married another doctor, Klaus Michael-Dieth.

+His sister Gloria Epstein Plein was born 7 October 1987.

+In 1998, Plein graduated from college at boarding school Schule Schloss Salem in Germany and started to study law at the Friedrich Alexander University in Erlangen Germany.

 Career

-Plein studied law before designing luxury dog beds.
-In 1998, he founded Philipp Plein International Group in Munich, Germany.
+Plein enrolled in law studies at the University of Erlangen-Nuremberg before designing luxury dog beds, but did not complete his degree.
+He then shifted his career focus, eventually founding Philipp Plein International Group in Munich, Germany, in 1998.

-Plein is listed as one of the richest individuals in Switzerland in 2019 by Bilanz in their annual Die 300 Reichsten (Top 300 Richest) with a net worth of 300 million CHF.
+Plein is listed as one of the 300 richest individuals in Switzerland in 2022 by Bilanz in their annual report.

 Brand

 Plein's first collections were vintage military jackets which he embroidered with Swarovski skulls and sold at the Maison et Objet in Paris.

-2006, an unnamed accessories line was introduced.

-2008, the "Couture" collection was launched.
+2008: the "Couture" collection was launched.

-2009, the first store was opened in Monte Carlo, and the first commercial showroom was open in Milan.
+2009: the first store was opened in Monte Carlo, and the first commercial showroom was open in Milan.

-2010, Plein boutiques opened in Vienna, Moscow, St. Tropez, Cannes, and Kitzbuhel in addition to the opening of a showroom in Düsseldorf.
+2010: Plein boutiques opened in Vienna, Moscow, St. Tropez, Cannes, and Kitzbuhel in addition to the opening of a showroom in Düsseldorf.

-2011, the Hong Kong showroom was inaugurated.
+2011: the Hong Kong showroom was inaugurated.

-2012, ten boutiques were opened, in Marbella, Moscow Crocus, Baku, Milan, Dubai, St. Petersburg, Seoul, Macau, Amsterdam, and Berlin.

-Also in 2012, Plein signed an agreement with the soccer team AS Roma to dress the team players starting with the 2012/13 season and continued to do so 4 consecutive seasons.
+2012: ten boutiques were opened, in Marbella, Moscow Crocus, Baku, Milan, Dubai, St. Petersburg, Seoul, Macau, Amsterdam, and Berlin.
+Plein signed an agreement with the football team AS Roma to dress the team players starting with the 2012/13 season and continued to do so for four seasons.